pmusgrave/pmusgrave.github.io/index.md

 ---

 Hi, I'm Paul.
 I like solving problems and building things.

-I've specialized in audio electronics for the past few years, but I also like working on microcontroller firmware and systems software in C, web apps in Javascript and React, and more recently desktop applications in C# using the .NET Windows Presentation Foundation framework.
+My latest project is an IoT home automation system and dashboard in React that ties together a lot of microcontroller projects I built.
+I've previously designed high quality pro audio equipment and developed software in the structural engineering industry.

 For a description of personal projects I've worked on, see the [Projects](/projects) page.
 Most of the code for these projects is available on my [Github](https://github.com/pmusgrave).